 So I tried a variety of tools to upgrade existing questions, building on a tip I once heard from Dr. Jann Leppien.

-I grabbed ideas from Bloom’s taxonomy, critical thinking skills, and Kaplan’s depth, complexity, and content imperatives.
+I grabbed ideas from Bloom’s taxonomy, critical thinking skills, and Gould and Kaplan’s depth, complexity, and content imperatives.

 Using a guide like this PDF, Students pick a question word or thinking skill and then combine it with one of several thinking tools.